 Offer directional advice and practical assistance to patients and visitors.

-Encourage patients to participate and get the most out of the classes.
+Encourage patients to participate and get the most out of the classes by spending time talking with them.

 Help patients engage with the social aspect of the classes to combat loneliness.